huohuoren4/docs/python/pytest/how_to_guides/output.md

-# How to capture stdout/stderr output
+# How to capture stdout/stderr output {#how-to-capture-stdout-stderr-output}

-## Default stdout/stderr/stdin capturing behaviour
+## Default stdout/stderr/stdin capturing behaviour {#default-stdout-stderr-stdin-capturing-behaviour}

 During test execution any output sent to `stdout` and `stderr` is captured.
 If a test or a setup method fails its according captured output will usually be shown along with the failure traceback. (this behavior can be configured by the `--show-capture` command-line option).